Last updated: 30 March 2021

 Third parties also may access certain personal data using OAuth and other similar protocols when you choose to log into the Platform using your log-in information from other services or when you receive a third party’s notification or ‘prompt’.
 We can use OAuth and similar protocols to share our data about you without sharing your security credentials.

-What are UNiDAYS' lawful bases for processing personal data?
+What are UNiDAYS' lawful basis for processing personal data?

 We only collect and process your personal data according to applicable law.
 Your location will determine the legal entity that is responsible for the collection and processing of your personal data.